angru/mtchrs/docs/index.md

 # mtchrs

 `mtchrs` provides small, composable matchers for validating values in tests and data structures.
+It is particularly useful when your code returns values that change from run to run, such as database generated IDs or UUIDs.
+Matchers can be nested inside dictionaries or lists and even used in `unittest.mock` assertions.

 ## Installation